boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 {{sec-5g-intro}} provides an  overview of 5G Networking.
 Notably, it introduces the main building blocks of a 5G Network such as the RAN, CORE and Transport Network.
 The 3GPP specifications loosely define the Transport Network and its integration in RAN and CN domains: it is a non 3GPP-managed sytem that interconnects Mobile Network Functions (NFs).
 Practically, the interconnection (i.e. the TN) may not map with a monolithic architecture and management domain.
 It is frequently segmented, non-uniform and managed by different entities.
 For Example, {{fig-1}} depicts a NF deployed in an Edge Data Centers connected to  a NF  in a Public Cloud thanks to a WAN network (e.g. MPLS-VPN service).
 Here, the TN can be interpreted as an abstraction representing an end-to-end connectivity based on 3 distinct IP networking domains: DC, WAN and Public Cloud.
 A model for the Transport Network based on orchestration domains is introduced later in this document.
 This model permits to define more precisely where IETF Network Slice applies.

-Additionally, the term Transport Network is used to disambiguate 5G Networking (i.e. RAN and CORE NF Orchestration) with the NF-NF interconnection (e.g. IP, packet-based forwarding).
-By extension, the disambiguation applies to Transport Network Slicing with refer to End-to-End 5G Network Slicing (cf. {{sec-5gtn}} ) as well the Management domains: RAN, Core and TN domains.

 ~~~~
      ┌──────────────────────────────────┐
   ┌──│      5G RAN or CORE Network      │──┐